Chain of Command

 PATRON MEMBERS: Patron Members are slightly elevated above Sustaining Member status and enjoy the same privileges as Sustaining Members including a 20% discount on GRS material and/or activities, no cost for out-of-print newsletters and elevated status to join in on investigations.

 SUSTAINING MEMBERS: Sustaining Members have the opportunity of helping in ghost research, special investigations and field excursions.
 Not quite as involved as a Field Investigator, he/she is able to join in on- the-job training (OJT).
-Benefits include: GRS button, T-shirt, discounts on new and used books, 10% discount on "Excursions Into The Unknown" and GRS-sponsored events and two back issues to the Ghost Trackers Newsletter if out-of-state or three issues of the Journal for those able to make the Bi-Monthly meetings.
+Benefits include: GRS button, T-shirt, discounts on new and used books, 10% discount on "Excursions Into The Unknown, Inc." and GRS-sponsored events and two back issues to the Ghost Trackers Newsletter if out-of-state or three issues of The Journal for those able to make the Bi-Monthly meetings.

 If you are interested in becoming any of the above, please mail your request to the attention of Dale Kaczmarek, President, GRS, PO Box 205, Oak Lawn, IL.
-60454-0205 or call (708)425-5163, (708)425-3969 FAX.
+60454-0205 or call (708)425-5163.
 You will be asked to fill out and return a request for active research form with a current picture of yourself before your request will be considered.

 You must be age 21 or over to become a member of the GRS or any officer position.